murediane/Andelachallenge2/README.md

 => https://sendit-api.herokuapp.com/api/v1

-## Here is the Heroku deployment link of this server: https://sendit-api.herokuapp.com/api/v1

 ## How to get started

 1. Simply clone/download or folk this repository and just open it with your favolite editor.